 Liposuction is spot reduction of fat.
 It has been around for a long time, giving hundreds of patients better-shaped bodies and higher self-esteem.
 The basic technique consists of making cuts in the skin so that thin tubes can slide through them.
 They have to reach the subcutaneous layer just below the skin where the fat cells are.
 Then, the extra tissue is suctioned out.
-The goal is to eliminate an excess of fat cells from the belly, buttocks, and arms.
+The goal is to eliminate an excess of fat cells from the belly, buttocks (not to be confused with liposuction fat transfer to buttocks), and arms.

 Despite being a simple procedure, liposuction is considered a surgical one.
 It requires general anaesthesia to keep the patient unconscious and relaxed.
 This alone creates the opportunity for complications.
 Yet, being so experienced and having the latest technologies at hand, doctors these days are able to minimise the risks and yield satisfactory results.